 Our superior students deserve more.
 An A should reflect excellence, not mere attendance.
 Such grade inflators are succumbing to the all-too-easy temptation to please and, in the process, are allowing academic standards to fall.

-The long-overdue adoption of the plus-minus system has helped, but a more continuous numeric grading system would be far superior.
-Students should receive a numeric grade that reflects their rank and actual performance relative to classmates rather than be lumped into crude letter-grade categories.
+The long-overdue adoption of the plus-minus system helped, but a more continuous numeric grading system would be far superior.
+Students should receive a grade that reflects their rank and actual performance relative to classmates rather than get lumped into crude letter-grade categories.
 Implementation of a numerical grading system would help control the temptation to please and would erase the dichotomy of grade inflation versus grade deflation.

 Integrative biology professor